The First Congregational Church

 About our Church of the Old Religion

-The First Congregational Church of the Old Religion is a congregation of the old Native European religion, also called the Wicca or Witchcraft.
+The People of the Woods Church of the Old Religion is a congregation of the old Native European religion, also called the Wicca or Witchcraft.
 Members of the church get together to celebrate the ancient festivals that mark the natural cycles of the year.
 Some of our religion has been transmitted through oral tradition that is thousands of years old.
 It is the mission of our church to rediscover the lore and practice that were lost in the persecutions of the middle ages.
 Some of the rediscovery or recreation was done in the 20th century and some continues to this day.
 We are creating a new culture that echoes the pagan villages of the past.
-Members of The Church meet for the ancient festivals days of Imbolc, Beltain, Lughnassad, and Samhain, and also the solar events, solstices and equinoxes.
-We observe these festival times with feasting, fun, pleasure, and sometimes by going on a weekend retreat together.
+Members of The Church meet for the ancient festivals days of Imbolc, Beltane, Lughnassad, and Samhain, and also the solar events, solstices and equinoxes.
+We observe these festival times with ritual, feasting, fun, and pleasure.
+Sometimes we join other pagan groups from the Spokane area for a community celebration.
+Sometimes we travel to regional or national Pagan or Wiccan gatherings.
 We practice the Old Ways in our lives, based on love and acceptance of the earth and ourselves as fundamentally good.
-Click here for a history or myth of the old ways.
-Click here to read our Wiccan word definitions and usage.

 The way of life